BioJulia/PopGen.jl/blog/2020-11-14-relatedness.md

 </TabItem>
 </Tabs>

-And if we wanted to plot out what that looks like (optional):
+And if we wanted to plot what that looks like (optional):
 ```julia
 using Plots, StatsPlots